sine2pi/ASR-model/README.md

 NLP/ASR multimodal modal with f0 modulated relative positional embeddings.
 For research/testing.

-Why work on this?
+Why?
 Because "more compute" is not the answer.

 ----

 multi feature encoder, features = ["spectrogram", "waveform", "pitch", "phase", "envelope"]